Laudenbach Periodontics & Dental Implants

 When You Need a Frenectomy

 Not every frenum requires treatment.
 The procedure becomes necessary when the tissue attachment causes functional problems or threatens your oral health.
-An abnormally large or tight labial frenum that creates a gap between your front teeth often needs removal, especially before or during orthodontic treatment.
+An abnormally large or tight labial frenum that creates a gap between your front teeth often needs removal, especially before or during orthodontic treatment to support lasting results.

 Tongue tie significantly impacts daily activities.
 Restricted tongue movement makes it difficult to speak clearly, chew food properly, or clean your teeth effectively.
 Infants with tongue tie may have trouble breastfeeding.
-Speech therapy alone often cannot overcome the physical limitation created by a tight lingual frenum.
+Speech therapy alone often cannot overcome the physical limitation created by a tight lingual frenum, making surgical release the most effective path forward.

-Gum recession caused by frenum pull represents another clear indication for treatment.
+Gum recession caused by frenum pull is another clear indication for treatment.
 When the frenum attachment sits too close to your teeth, it constantly pulls on the gum margin.
-This tension causes the gum tissue to recede, exposing roots and creating pockets where bacteria accumulate.
+This tension causes the gum tissue to recede, exposing roots and creating pockets where bacteria accumulate and periodontal disease can develop.

 Your periodontist may recommend a frenectomy before orthodontic treatment begins.
 Removing a problematic frenum improves the stability of tooth movement and helps ensure successful long-term results.
 The procedure prevents the frenum from pulling teeth back to their original positions after braces are removed.